slamora/brackets-wiki/Extension-Registry-Help.md

 ## I need some other help! ##

 If you have questions that are not answered here, feel free to ask on the [email list](https://groups.google.com/forum/#!forum/brackets-dev).
+If you have a security or other private issue, feel free to email brackets-registry (which is at aboutweb.com – the company that is hosting the Brackets Registry).